Frequently Asked Questions about Spokane Garage Doors

 The cable on the garage door looks frayed.
 Should I be concerned?

 This is potentially a serious problem, depending on how frayed the cable is.
 If it’s not bad now, it will get worse.
-You need a certified technician to replace severely frayed cables as soon as possible.
+You need a expert technician to replace severely frayed cables as soon as possible.

 I've lost the remote control for my garage door opener; can it be replaced?